Luxembourg

 Chemin de la Corniche

-This museum opened its doors in 1939, and over the following decades, collections grew and the first expansion occurred in the 1960s, while the actual expansion to today’s modern museum happened in the period 1999-2002.
-You can see a lot of interesting exhibitions at the museum.
+This museum opened its doors in 1939.
+During the following decades, the collections grew, and the first expansion took place in the 1960s, while the actual expansion into today’s modern museum took place in the period 1999-2002.

 Other Attractions